AplosAnalytics/docs.aplosanalytics.com/docs/api/executions/run_execution.md

 ### Payload Example

 Below is a sample of the payload required for submission.
-For this sample, we excluded the meta-data.
+For this quick introduction to the `payload` we'll skip all the details and only show the 3 parts, including the optional `"meta_data"`.
 <CodeBlock
     src="https://raw.githubusercontent.com/AplosAnalytics/docs.aplosanalytics.com/main/docs/samples/payloads/payload_sample.json"
     link="https://github.com/AplosAnalytics/docs.aplosanalytics.com/blob/main/docs/samples/payloads/payload_sample.json"
     lang="json"
-    :displayLines="[{start:1, end: 5}, {start: 22, end: 100}]"
+    :displayLines="[{start:1, end: 5}, 6, 21, 22, 71, 72, 73 ]"
     >
 </CodeBlock>